1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 By the editors of Kiplinger's Personal Finance

-Related words of wisdom from Kiplinger: 4 Tools That Make Budgeting Easy
+Related words of wisdom from Kiplinger: 8 Rules for Raising Money-Smart Kids

-Related words of wisdom from Kiplinger: 12 Dividend Stocks You Can Buy and Hold Forever
+Related words of wisdom from Kiplinger: 57 Best Dividend Stocks You Can Count On in 2019

-Hamilton knew that consumers pay extra for their indulgences, but he never would’ve guessed that modern day sin taxes cover everything from electronic cigarettes to champagne.
+Hamilton knew that consumers would pay extra for their indulgences.
+Imagine if he were alive today to see modern day "sin" taxes covering everything from electronic cigarettes to champagne.